reyno120/event-sourcing-in-azure/README.md

 While Event Sourcing is still achievable without using DDD and Domain Events, it is far more practical when making use of these modeling techniques.

 For more information about Domain Events, check out [Domain events: Design and implementation](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation)

+For more information about Domain Driven Design, checkout the Domain Driven Design Fundamentals sample and Pluralsight course: [DDD Fundamentals](https://github.com/ardalis/pluralsight-ddd-fundamentals)

 ## The Write Side